Why Hunter Education?

 The first mandated hunter education program began in New York in 1949 to reduce hunting incidents.
 As hunter education programs spread across the country, safety coordinators formed what is now the International Hunter Education Association to create a core curriculum, which is the basis for this course.

-- Ultimately, the mission of hunter education programs is to ensure the continuation of the hunting tradition.
+- Ultimately, the mission of hunter education programs is to develop safe, ethical, and responsible hunters and to ensure the continuation of the hunting tradition.